Search

 • Respect Boundaries

 After a traumatic experience, individuals may create boundaries that they did not have before.
 This is normal, their body is doing everything it can to protect itself.
-Respect their boundaries and let them know what you are here for them when they are ready.
+Respect their boundaries and let them know that you are here for them when they are ready.

 • Create a Supportive Environment, Be Patient